-The initial (exposure) draft has been submitted for public review and comment, and the feedback received has been incorporated in the published version of the Standard.
+The initial (exposure) draft has been submitted for public review and comment, as well as desktop review and pilot testing, and the feedback received has been incorporated in the published version of the Standard.

 Guyana is a member of the International Tropical Timber Organisation (ITTO).
 Development of the Standard has drawn on relevant and appropriate aspects of ITTO's Criteria and Indicators for the Sustainable Management of Tropical Forests.